Skip to main content

 Send Save-the-Dates Farther in Advance

-The holidays are a busy time for everyone.
 If you’re planning a November or December wedding, you’ll want to be courteous and give your guests a generous heads-up so they can best accommodate your celebration.

-It’s typically recommended to send save-the-dates eight to 10 months before your wedding date.
 For a wedding around the holidays, some experts say to send them 12 to 18 months prior to your wedding.

 Keep in mind, too, that choosing a wedding date around the holidays might mean you have fewer guests in attendance.

-BONUS: Hosting your wedding at a hotel provides your guests another level of added ease.
 From being able to stay onsite to taking advantage of block rate discounts, hotel weddings can be a wonderful way to make holiday travel even easier for out-of-town friends and family.

 Check out our blog on the perks of hosting a hotel wedding.